tim-devereux/TreeAIBox/README.md

 #### 1. Via Windows Installer

-A ready-to-run installer is provided:
+A ready-to-run online installer is provided.
+Ensure **internet access** is enabled:

 1. Download or copy **TreeAIBox_Plugin_Installer.exe** into any folder.
 2. **Right-click → Run as administrator**.